cmbant/getdist/docs/source/gui.rst

 Once PySide is set up, (re)install getdist and you should then be able to use the getdist-gui script on your path.

+NOTE: currently the mac version may crash run this way, use the pre-built installers linked above if you have issues.

 Streamlit-based Web Interface
 ##############